MicrosoftDocs/Viva/Viva/goals/configure-help-and-support.md

 On enabling the configuration, you'll be able to:

 1. Change the menu item name, which will appear in the help menu.
-Default is “<your org name> help”.
+Default is “{your org name} help”.

 2. You can also update the tooltip text to something more suitable if necessary.
 This can guide your users on when to use these resources.